 Is there wifi while on the vehicle?

-Yes.
+Yes but not for you to take your work with you!
 The same goes for most of the places we visit like coffee shops, tavernas, sites, etc. Most of the overnight stops will also have free wi-fi internet available.
-But you are not in Greece for using wifi while … traveling in a car!
+You are not in Greece for using wifi while … traveling in a car!

 A couple of nights (3 days) will be sufficient to see the main sites.
-Then, we strongly advise you to visit and overnight out of Athens instead of touring back and forth from Athens!
+Then, we strongly advise you to visit places and overnight out of Athens instead of touring back and forth from Athens!
+Even one full day (2 nights) can be enough of a stay in Athens!

 Which island/s should I visit?